apluslms/a-plus/exammode/doc/EXAM.md

 * ExamStartView

 	This view is initially shown to the student and it shows a list of all available exams to the student.
-	By clicking on the correct exam, it will direct student to `ExamDetailView`.
+	By clicking on an exam, it will direct student to `ExamDetailView` to confirm the choice.
 Uses the template `exam_start.html`.

 * ExamDetailView

 	Shows details of a single exam.
 It includes all the details that are unique for that specific exam.
+	If the user continues to the exam, an `ExamAttempt` is created.
 Uses the template `exam_detail.html`.

-The view is able to deduce the template name without `template_name` parameter, this is a feature in Django.
+* ExamsStudentView

+	This view inherits `ExerciseView` used in regular exercises and subtitutes its `template_name` with `exam.html` and `ajax_template_name` with `exam_question.html`.

+* ExamEndView

+	View to verify the user to finish the exam.
+Confirming to finish the exam sets the users `active_exam` to **None** and updates the `ExamAttempt`s `exam_finished` attribute to the current time.
+Uses the template `exam_end.html`.

+* ExamFinalView

+	Shown to the user when the exam is finished.
+Uses the template `exan_final.html`.

+* ExamModuleNotDefined

+	In the rare case when student tries to open the exam that has non-existing module, this error page is shown.
+Uses the template `exam_module_not_found.html`.

 ### Templates